 The Healthier Alternative

-Combusting plant waste and inhaling hot smoke and toxins has been demonstrated to negatively impact respiratory health, which is especially concerning for asthma patients.
+Combusting plant waste and inhaling hot smoke and toxins have been demonstrated to negatively impact respiratory health, which is especially concerning for asthma patients.
 Even though smoking cannabis is significantly less harmful than smoking tobacco, the inflammation of the airways can still be dangerous.

 In comparison to smoking or vaping, edibles leave no trace, making them a discreet and portable way to enjoy cannabis.